-- 43- Detailed history of the agreed Work Plan (INFCIRC/711) between the Agency and the Islamic Republic of Iran, including "Alleged Studies" on Possible Military Dimensions issue, has been explained in the previous Iran's explanatory notes to the DG reports with the latest one being INFCIRC/847. - On the basis of the Work Plan, there were only six outstanding issues that all have been resolved as the former Director General reported (GOV/2007/58 and GOV/2008/4).
-Based on the Work Plan, while the so called "Alleged Studies" was never considered as an outstanding issue, but it was planned that "The Agency will however provide Iran with access to the documentation it has", and then "upon receiving all related documents, Iran will review and inform the Agency of its assessment".
-While the required "documentation" has never been delivered to Iran by the Agency, the Islamic Republic of Iran carefully examined all the informal, nonobjective, and unauthentic material which has been shown, and informed the Agency of "its assessment".
-In this context, the following important points should be recalled: - i.
-The Agency has not delivered to Iran any original and authenticated document which contains documentary evidence related to Iran with regard to the Alleged Studies.
+49- Detailed history of the agreed Work Plan (INFCIRC/711) between the Agency and the Islamic Republic of Iran, including "Alleged Studies" on the Possible Military Dimensions issue, has been explained in the previous Iran's explanatory notes to the DG's reports, the latest being INFCIRC/850.

+50- Based on the Work Plan, there were only six outstanding issues that all have been resolved as the former Director General reported (GOV/2007/58 and GOV/2008/4).
+Based on the Work Plan, while the so-called "Alleged Studies" was never considered as an outstanding issue, but it was planned that "The Agency will however provide Iran with access to the documentation it has", and then "upon receiving all related documents, Iran will review and inform the Agency of its assessment".
+While the required "documentation" has never been delivered to Iran by the Agency, the Islamic Republic of Iran carefully examined all the informal, nonobjective, and unauthentic material, which has been shown, and informed the Agency of "its assessment".
+In this context, the following important points should be recalled: